NAVIGATION

 Tried more than sixty cases to verdict (2003–2019).

 • 2019 FBI recognition for excellence in prosecuting a major criminal case (United States v.
-Smith) (March 2019).
+Gary Todd Smith).

-• 2019 Special Achievement for Program Contract/Grand Fraud Investigation award, Tampa Region Financial Crimes and Inspectors General Council (2019).
+• 2019 Special Achievement for Program Contract/Grand Fraud Investigation Award, Tampa Region Financial Crimes and Inspectors General Council.

-• 2019 Complex Financial Crime investigation, Tampa Region Financial Crimes and Inspectors General Council (2019).
+• 2019 Complex Financial Crime Investigation Award, Tampa Region Financial Crimes and Inspectors General Council.

-• 2018 HHS-OIG Inspector General’s Cooperative Achievement Award in recognition of efforts on Shire Pharmaceuticals investigation team (June 11, 2018).
+• 2018 HHS-OIG Inspector General’s Cooperative Achievement Award (in recognition of efforts on the Shire Pharmaceuticals investigation team).

-• 2018 Case of the Year Award, Tampa Region Financial Crimes and Inspectors General Council (for prosecutions related to Advanced Biohealing) (April 19, 2018).
+• 2018 Case of the Year Award, Tampa Region Financial Crimes and Inspectors General Council (for prosecutions related to Advanced Biohealing).

-• 2017 U.S. Department of Labor-Inspector General Team Award (March 14, 2018) for investigation and prosecution of major healthcare-related case
+• 2017 U.S. Department of Labor-Inspector General Team Award (for investigation and prosecution of major healthcare-related case).

-• 2017 U.S. Coast Guard (Citation) Meritorious Team Commendation for meritorious service while serving on the United States v.
-Polshyn trial team as the sole prosecutor.
+• 2017 U.S. Coast Guard (Citation) Meritorious Team Commendation (for meritorious service while serving on the United States v.
+Polshyn trial team as sole prosecutor).

 • 2017 FBI recognition for demonstrated excellence in prosecuting a major criminal case (United States v.
 Polshyn).

-• 2017 FBI challenge coin (presented to all AUSAs who participated in the post-Pulse attack efforts, here, embedding at the Fort Pierce FBI-RA immediately in the aftermath of the attack).
+• 2017 FBI challenge coin (for participating in the post-Pulse nightclub attack response efforts and embedding immediately in the Fort Pierce FBI-RA in the aftermath of the attack).

 • 2016 NASA Office of the Inspector General recognition for outstanding contribution to the mission of the NASA Inspector General.